 The campaign will provide funding to Choose Love, a registered charity that will target the donations to a range of non-governmental organisations (NGOs) on the ground supporting purely humanitarian efforts.

 Choose Love has so far granted aid to 23 organisations providing aid in and around Ukraine.
-Since the campaign has begun, it has committed $1.4m to humanitarian organisations, including money raised from the gaming industry campaign.
+Since the campaign began, it has committed $1.4m to humanitarian organisations, including money raised from the gaming industry campaign.

 This included $175,000 going to the Caritas charity to help pay for fuel and trucks that are being used to support humanitarian projects in and around Ukraine.